Designed to be unique one of a kind family heirlooms.

 Ben Wilkinson was born in Sydney, Australia in 1982.
 He currently resides in Haleiwa on Oahu's North Shore.
 Ben started out as a carpenter serving his apprenticeship under master Northern Beaches builder, Jimmy Miller.
 Ben says he gets most of his skills honed while working with Miller.
 Ben always had a yearning to work with natural slab materials, but it wasn't until many years later, out of necessity, that he forged his progression into furniture.
 Ben has been working actively as a carpenter to fund his big wave exploits, but would find himself without a job after chasing swells and competing on the big wave world tour, then he started to dream of a perfect job that would enable him to do what he loved in life.

 Big Wave Surfing is another passion of his.
 Ben was formerly #2 on the Big Wave World Tour and has surfed in numerous events from Chile to Mavericks.
-In 2016, Ben achieved a life-long goal by competing in the prestigious Eddie Aikau Big Wave Surfing Competition at Waimea Bay, just down the road from where he resides with his family, his love Denise and their son Maleko, named after his father Mark.
+In 2016, Ben achieved a life-long goal by competing in the prestigious Eddie Aikau Big Wave Surfing Competition at Waimea Bay, just down the road from where he resides with his family, his love Denise and their sons Maleko, named after his father Mark, and newborn, Makakoa.
 Ben is most proud of his young family and is currently a brand ambassador for Patagonia.
 Ben owes a lot of his good fortune in Hawaii to the friends he has made while chasing big waves, paddling canoe, and to his mentor/father figure/good mate, Jay Behrens, who has given him many opportunities and guidance.